cipherphage/Divvy-platform-API/readme.md

 ## Notes
 - I'm rolling my own VERY basic token auth and input validation, but there are much better, more robust solutions, of course.
+- One way to make the CSV look-up faster would be to divide the CSV up into files by day.
+Or store the data in a SQL database instead of a CSV file.
 - Please see comments in the code.

 [1]:https://gbfs.divvybikes.com/gbfs/en/station_information.json